daveh2120/google-homepage/README.md

-This project represents my ability to clone the structure and styles of the google search homepage using html and css.
+This is an assignment from The Odin Project and represents my ability to clone the structure and styles of the google search homepage using html and css.